2021 Durham mayoral election

 The 2021 Durham, North Carolina mayoral election was held on November 2, 2021, to elect the next mayor of Durham, North Carolina.

-Mayor Steve Schewel was elected with 59.5 percent of the vote in 2017 and reelected with 83.4 percent in 2019.
-On May 27, 2021, Schewel announced that he would not seek a third term.
+Mayor Steve Schewel was elected with 59.5% of the vote in 2017, and was reelected with 83.4% in 2019.
+On May 27, 2021, he announced that he would not seek a third term.
 Seven candidates filed to run in this election to succeed Schewel as mayor.

 Schewel endorsed city council member Javiera Caballero to be his successor.
 Durham's longest-serving mayor, Bill Bell, endorsed former superior court judge Elaine O'Neal.
 Caballero and O'Neal were considered the two frontrunners in the election.

 A nonpartisan blanket primary was held on October 5, 2021.
 The top two candidates from the primary, Elaine O'Neal and Javiera Caballero, advanced to the general election ballot.
 O'Neal garnered 84.6% of the vote in the general election, thus becoming mayor.